Billotais/TDDE09_project/README.md

 documentation.

 ## Setup
-In order be able to use our baseline system it is necessary to retrieve data from the Universal Dependencies treebanks.
+In order be able to use our advanced system it is necessary to retrieve data from the Universal Dependencies treebanks.
 Therefore, clone the treebanks you are interested in.
 Our example includes the English and the Swedish dataset.